Police: Boy shoots 2 administrators at Denver high school - KESQ

 Another man shouted that it was a problem of “evil in the world” while a girl responded that the violence wouldn’t happen if guns weren’t so easily available.

-Parent Jess Haase said her daughter, a senior, texted while hiding in a classroom with the lights off during the lockdown.
+Parent Haase said her daughter, a senior, texted while hiding in a classroom with the lights off during the lockdown.
 Haase said lockdowns have happened too frequently at the school this year and she was frustrated.
-She planned to talk to her daughter about taking her out of school for the rest of the school year.

 Denver Public School confirmed the victims were administrators.